Powered by Salure

 Executive scorecards and trend summaries

-Executive reports should highlight trends anomalies and the likely impact on cost and capacity.
+Executive reports should highlight trends, anomalies, and the likely impact on cost and capacity.
+A twelve-month rolling attrition trend can show whether the organisation is improving or deteriorating over time.

 Operational dashboards for payroll and HR teams

-Operational dashboards must allow quick triage before payroll cutoffs and provide reconciliation evidence.
+Operational dashboards should support quick triage before payroll cutoffs and provide reconciliation evidence.
+Recent exit lists should include exit dates, final payment status, benefits stop dates, and payroll stop records.

 What compliance and payroll considerations affect attrition reporting?

-Jurisdictional rules on final pay tax filing and data retention make attrition a compliance sensitive metric.
+Jurisdictional rules on final pay, tax filing, and data retention make attrition a compliance-sensitive metric.
 Accurate reporting supports correct statutory payments and auditability.
-A practical example of this approach is security.

 Final pay and statutory reporting requirements